demisto/content/Packs/AWS-Enrichment-Remediation/Playbooks/playbook-Cloud_Response_-_AWS_README.md

-This playbook provides response actions to Azure, the following are available for execution automatically/manually:
+This playbook provides response actions to Azure.
+The following are available for execution automatically/manually:
  - Resource remediation
    - Terminate the instance
    - Stop the instance